tsvetie/nativescript-cli/README.md

 1. Install unity - https://unity3d.com/
 2. Add to PATH environment variable the path to unity.exe.
+3. Download and install the nativescript-2.5.0.tgz from the root of the repository (npm install -g)

 Steps to test the added commands: